anthonycoffey/React-Native-App/memory-bank/activeContext.md

     - Made the comments section in `app/job/[id].tsx` collapsible.
     - Added client-side pagination to `CommentsList.tsx`.
 - **Resolved 401 Error for User Fetching:**
-    - Introduced an `isApiConfigured` flag in `AuthContext.tsx` to signal when the Axios interceptor is ready.
-    - Resolved an initial 401 error by ensuring user data fetching waited for the session to be established and the API token to be set in `apiService`.
+    - Resolved an initial 401 error by ensuring user data fetching waited for the session to be established and authorization header to be set in `apiService`.
 - **Architectural Refactor: Migrated User Data Fetching to AuthContext:**
     - To definitively resolve race conditions with user data fetching (`/users/me`), the responsibility for fetching and managing `currentUser` has been moved from `UserContext.tsx` to `AuthContext.tsx`.
     - `AuthContext.tsx` now: